shaystrong/hiring-exercises-analytics-2023/hydrologist/README.md

 ## Instructions

-This task is intended to be a tool to help gauge your ability to work with hydrological data/concepts using Python.
-Please ensure you document and describe any assumptions or approaches you take and why.
-Produce a jupyter notebook that can be run locally, end-to-end by evaluators.
+This task is intended to be a tool to help gauge your ability to work with hydrological data/concepts using Python or R. Please ensure you document and describe any assumptions or approaches you take and why.
+Produce a jupyter notebook or a set of scripts that can be run locally, end-to-end by evaluators.
 Please answer the questions below in-line in the notebook.
 Share the notebook back to the recruiters.
 Ensure all dependencies are discussed.
 Feel free to highlight challenges and uncertainties.
 We are interested in how you think.
 Try not to spend more than 3 hours on this task.
-Use Python for your coding language.
+Use Python or R for your coding language.

 1. The data you will be using lives in the data folder in this repo.
 2. Prepare the DEM.
 Assess for anomalies, apply hydrological conditioning, if needed, for use in flood inundation model of your choice.
 Question a) What may be some limitations with this DEM for the purpose of flood modelling?